Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Theoretical Properties of HiBSA

 We note that it can be verified that the jamming problem \eqref{eq:jammer} satisfies Assumption C-1.
 Next we will present a series of lemmas which lead to our main result in this subsection.
+The detailed proof can be found in Appendix Sec. \ref{app:Lemma1} -- \ref{app:T1}.

 \begin{lemma} (Descent Lemma on $x$) {\it Suppose that Assumptions A, {B} and C-1 hold.
 Let $(x^r,y^r)$ be a sequence generated by HiBSA, with $\gamma^r=0$, and $\beta^r=\beta>0, \; \forall~r$.
-Then we have the following descent estimate: { }} \end{lemma} {\bf Proof.} {By using the assumption that $f$ has Lipschitz gradient, $h_i$ is convex (cf. Assumption A), and by noticing that $w^{r+1}_i=(x^r_i, w^{r+1}_{-i})$, we obtain the following:
+Then we have the following descent estimate: } \end{lemma}